ShaeKeeley/ITMDA_app/README.md

 # ITMDA_app
 ITMDA-claims submission application
-lol idk if you guys wanna do a lil to do list here. so we can also see what everyone needs to do and help out where we can and keep track of what we doing.
+A lil to do list here. so we can also see what everyone needs to do and help out where we can and keep track of what we doing.

 Shae : profile page
   - needs to link with maria's claims page so that it can fetch the amount of claims the client has